MrCheater/image-gallery/README.md

 1. Image Uploader: Upload ->  Extract Metadata -> Compress an image
 2. Images are shown in multiple columns depending on the size of the display.
 They can be deleted.
-3. Images can be commented (create/update comments)
+3. Images can be commented (create/update description)

 ### Usage
 ``` bash